curityio/example-dcr-request-validation/README.md

 ## Dynamic Client Registration
 Run `4-register-DCR-client.sh` to register a client using the client certificate for MTLS and the software statement created before.

+If successful, the server will return the client metadata that it registered.

 ## More Information
 Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.